bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 ## Participants

-Eigtheen right-handed young ($25\pm6.2$yr.) healthy individuals (14 female) participated in the study.
-They were recruited by advertising on academic and public website.
+Right-handed young ($n=34, 25\pm6.2$yr.) healthy individuals (19 female), recruited by advertising on academic and public website, participated in the study.
-Participants were excluded if they had a history of neurological psychological or psychiatric disorders or scoring 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961], had a BMI greater than 27, smoke, had extreme chronotype, were night-workers, had traveled across meridians during the 3 previous months, or were trained as  musician or professional typist.
+Participants were excluded if they had a history of neurological psychological or psychiatric disorders or scoring 4 and above on the short version of Beck Depression Scale [@beck_inventory_1961], had a BMI greater than 27, smoke, had extreme chronotype, were night-workers, had traveled across meridians during the 3 previous months, or were trained as musician or professional typist for more than a year.
-Their sleep quality was assessed, and individuals with score to the Pittsburgh Sleep Quality Index questionnaire [@buysse_pittsburgh_1989] greater or equal to 5, or daytime sleepiness Epworth Sleepiness Scale [@johns_new_1991] score greater than 9 were excluded.
+Their sleep quality was subjectively assessed, and individuals with score to the Pittsburgh Sleep Quality Index questionnaire [@buysse_pittsburgh_1989] greater or equal to 5, or daytime sleepiness Epworth Sleepiness Scale [@johns_new_1991] score greater than 9 were excluded.

 Participants included in the study were also instructed to abstain from caffeine, alcohol and nicotine, and have regular sleep schedule (bed-time 10PM-1AM, wake-time 7AM-10AM) and avoid taking daytime nap for the duration of the experiment.
+EEG activity was recorded while participants sleeped at night in a mock MRI scanner while gradients sounds were played to both screen for potential sleep disorders and test their ability to sleep in the experimental environment, and 18 were excluded for not spending a minimum of 20min. in NREM2 sleep.
-Their sleep schedule was assessed by analyzing the data obtained from an actigraph (Actiwatch 2, Philips Respironics, Andover, MA, USA) worn on the wrist of the non-dominant hand for the week preceding and for the duration of the experiment, and cerfified that all included subjects complied to the instructions.
+After this last inclusion step, their sleep schedule was assessed by analyzing the data obtained from an actigraph (Actiwatch 2, Philips Respironics, Andover, MA, USA) worn on the wrist of the non-dominant hand for the week preceding and for the duration of the experiment, and cerfified that all included subjects complied to the instructions.

+Among the 34 participants, one did not show within-session improvement in the task, one didn't slept on the first night, and four withdrawn.

 All participants provided written informed consent and received financial compensation for their participation.
-This study protocol was approved by the Research Ethics Board of the “Regroupement en Neuroimagerie du Québec” (RNQ).
+This study protocol was approved by the Research Ethics Board of the “Comité mixte d'éthique de la recherche - Regroupement en Neuroimagerie du Québec” (CMER-RNQ).

 ## Procedures and tasks

 The study was conducted over 3 consecutive days.
-Each day, in the evening, participants performed the experimental tasks while their brain activity was recorded by an MRI scanner, using an ergonomic MRI-compatible 4-keys response pad.
+Each day, in the evening to record ensuing sleep at night, participants performed the experimental tasks while their brain activity was recorded by an MRI scanner.

-TODO:do we describe CoRe?
+Their non-dominant hand (left) was placed on an ergonomic MRI-compatible response pad equiped of 4-keys corresponding to 1 for little finger to 4 for index in instructions.

-On the first day (D1), participants were trained to perform repeatdly with their non-dominant hand (left) a 5 elements sequence (TSeq1) for 14 blocks (indicated by a green cross displayed in the center of the screen) each composed of 12 repetitions of the motor sequences (ie. 60 keypresses per block).
+On the first day (D1), participants were trained to perform repeatedly a 5-elements sequence (TSeq1: 1-4-2-3-1).
+The motor sequence was performed in blocks interspersed separated by rest periods to avoid fatigue.
+Apart for a green or a red cross displayed in the center of the screen, instructing the participants to execute the sequence or take a break, respectively, there were no other visual stimuli presented during the task.
-Participants were instructed to execute repeatedly as fast and accurate as possible the sequence of keypresses until completion of the practice block.
+Participants were instructed to execute the sequence repeatedly, and as fast and accurate as possible, as long as the cross was green and they were instructed to rest for the period of 25 sec. indicated by the cross was red.
-Practice blocks were interspersed with 25-s rest periods (indicated by the onset of a red cross on the screen) to prevent fatigue.
+During each of the 14 practice blocks, participants performed 12 motor sequences repetitions of the motor sequences (i.e. 60 keypresses per block).
-In case of mistake during sequence production, participants were asked to stop their performance and to immediately start practicing again from the beginning of the sequence until the end of the block.
+In case of mistake during sequence production, participants were instructed to stop their performance and to immediately start practicing again from the beginning of the sequence until the end of the block.
-Approximately 20 minutes after the completion of the training phase, they were administered a retention test, which consisted of a single block similar to training ones.
+After the completion of the training phase, participants were instructed to visually fixate a white cross for two ensuing resting-state scans of 7 minutes each, and were then administered a retention test, which consisted of a single block of 12 sequences repetitions.
+Then the participants were scanned for approximately two hours while trying to sleep.

-On the second evening (D2), participants were evaluated on the TSeq1 during a retest session (1 block), and were then trained on a new sequence (TSeq2) of 5 elements with their left-hand for 14 blocks of 12 sequences as for TSeq1.
+On the second day (D2), participants were first evaluated on the TSeq1 (1 block retest), and were then trained on a new sequence (TSeq2: 1-3-2-4-1) which was performed for 14 blocks of 12 sequences each, similarly to TSeq1 training on D1.

-On the third evening (D3), they first performed TSeq1 for 7 blocks followed by 7 blocks of TSeq2, each block including 12 repetitions of the sequence or 60 keypresses.
+On the third day (D3), participants first performed TSeq1 for 7 blocks followed by 7 blocks of TSeq2, each block including 12 repetitions of the sequence or 60 keypresses.

+Then, they performed the experimental task that constitutes the object of the current study, similar to that in a previous study [@wiestler_skill_2013].
-This was followed by a task specifically designed for MVPA analysis, similar to a previous study [@wiestler_skill_2013], which alternates short practice blocks of 4 different sequences, including TSeq1 et TSeq2 as well as two new sequences NewSeq1 and NewSeq2.
+Specifically, participants performed short practice blocks of 4 different sequences, including TSeq1 et TSeq2 as well as two new sequences (NewSeq1: 1-2-4-3-1, NewSeq2: 4-1-3-2-4).
-It however differed in that, in our study, all 4 sequences used the left-hand 4 fingers excluding the thumb.
+It however differed in that, in our study, all 4 sequences used the left-hand 4 fingers, thus excluding the thumb.
-Also, as for the initial training, sequences were performed repeatedly and without interruption nor any feedback, this in order to probe the processes underlying automatization of the skill.
+Also, as for the initial training, sequences were instead repeated uninterruptedly and without feedback, this in order to probe the processes underlying automatization of the skill.

-Each block was composed of an instruction period of 4 sec. when was displayed 5 numbers (eg. 1-4-2-3-1) representing in reading order the sequence of fingers to be pressed, which was followed by an execution period indicated by a green cross.
+Each block was composed of an instruction period of 4 seconds during which the sequences to be performed was displayed as theseries of 5 numbers (e.g. 1-4-2-3-1), which was followed by an execution period indicated by a green cross.
-Participants had to perform 5 times the sequence, or a maximum of 25 key-presses, before being instructed to stop and rest by displaying a red cross.
+Participants performed 5 times the sequence (a maximum of 25 key-presses), before being instructed to stop and rest by displaying the red cross.

-Ordered assignment of sequences to blocks was chosen to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011], this preventing systematic leakage of BOLD activity between blocks of this rapid design.
+The four sequences were assigned to blocks such as to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011], thus preventing the systematic leakage of BOLD activity between blocks in this rapid design.
 A 2-length De Bruijn cycle of the 4 sequences repeats each one 4 times, yielding a total of 16 blocks.
-This cycle was repeated twice in each of the 2 scanning sessions separated by approximately 5 minutes, thus resulting in a total of 64 blocks (4 groups of 16 practice blocks).
+In our study, this cycle was repeated twice in each of the 2 scanning runs separated by approximately 5 minutes of rest, thus resulting in a total of 64 blocks (4 groups of 16 practice blocks for a total of 16 blocks per sequence).

+Among the 26 participants that completed the study, only 18 were selected for the present analysis, the remaining 8 not practicing the second sequence (Tseq2) on D2.

 ## Behavioral statistics

-We entered the mean duration per block of correctly performed sequences into a linear mixed-effect model with a sequence learning stage (new/consolidated) by block (1-16) interaction to test for difference in their performance level and evolution during the task, while sequences and subjects were set as random effects.
+Using data from the rapid-design task with all sequences, we entered the mean duration per block of correctly performed sequences into a linear mixed-effect model with a sequence learning stage (new/consolidated) by block (1-16) interaction to test for difference in their performance level and evolution during the task, with sequences and blocks as random effects and subjects as the grouping factor.
 The same model was run with the number of correct sequences as the outcome variable.
-Two other models were used to separately test if there was any significant difference in performance (speed and accuracy) between the two consolidated sequences and between the two new sequences.
+Two other models were used on subsets of data to separately test if there was any significant difference in performance (speed and accuracy) between the two consolidated sequences and between the two new sequences.
 Full models outputs are reported in supplementary materials.

 ## MRI data acquisition

 MRI data were acquired on a Siemens TIM Trio 3T scanner on 2 two separate sessions.
-The first session used a 32-channel coil to acquire high-resolution anatomical T1 weighted saggital images using a Multi-Echo MPRAGE sequence (MEMPRAGE; voxel size=1mm isometric; TR=2530ms; TE=1.64,3.6,5.36,7.22ms; FA=7; GRAPPA=2; FoV=$256\times256\times176mm$) with the different echoes combined using a Root-Mean-Square (RMS).
+The first session used a 32-channel coil to acquire high-resolution anatomical T1 weighted sagittal images using a Multi-Echo MPRAGE sequence (MEMPRAGE; voxel size=1mm isometric; TR=2530ms; TE=1.64,3.6,5.36,7.22ms; FA=7; GRAPPA=2; FoV=$256\times256\times176mm$) with the different echoes combined using a Root-Mean-Square (RMS).

-Functional data were acquired during the second session with a 12-channel coil, which allowed to fit an additional EEG cap in sleep scans, and using an EPI sequence providing complete cortical and cerebellum coverage (40 axial slices, acquire in ascending order, TR=2160ms;FoV=$220\times220\times132$mm, voxel size=$3.44\times3.44\times3.3$mm, TE=30ms, FA=90, GRAPPA=2).
+Functional data were acquired during the second session with a 12-channel coil, which allowed to fit an EEG cap to monitor sleep after training, and using an EPI sequence providing complete cortical and cerebellum coverage (40 axial slices, acquire in ascending order, TR=2160ms;FoV=$220\times220\times132$mm, voxel size=$3.44\times3.44\times3.3$mm, TE=30ms, FA=90, GRAPPA=2).
-Following fMRI data acquisition during task, four volume were acquired using the same EPI sequence but with reversed phase encoding to enable retrospective correction of distortions induced by B0 field inhomogeneity.
+Following task fMRI data acquisition, four volume were acquired using the same EPI sequence but with reversed phase encoding to enable retrospective correction of distortions induced by B0 field inhomogeneity.

 ## MRI data preprocessing